Ily-1606/FontAwesomeSvg/README.md

 Download svg files from FontAwesome.com to local

-More 7.865 svgs file from Fontawesome (Pro + Free)
+More 7.865 svg files from Fontawesome (Pro + Free)

 Includes:
 - fas